 In this course, the aim is to investigate how the world has changed over time, and how these changes have impacted on our water and land resources.
 Moreover, as the pressure on natural resources is expected to only grow in the future, an overview on future pathways is given.

-Within the course, a student will explore and assess these changes using various spatial analyses methods of Matlab, over different global datasets.
+Within the course, a student will explore and assess these changes using various spatial analyses methods of R, over different global datasets.
 Moreover, advanced graph and map making is practised with Adobe Illustrator.

 Assessment Methods and Criteria